 Ships dock directly on the island at the Arrival Plaza, from which you can either hop on a tram to traverse the island or walk along well-marked trails.

-You'll fork over extra for booze, souvenirs and shore excursions like the Stingray Adventure, Watercraft Ski Adventure and Walking and Kayak Nature Adventure.
+You'll fork over extra for booze, souvenirs, water sports equipment (paddleboats, kayaks, sailboats, snorkel gear) and shore excursions like the Stingray Adventure, Watercraft Ski Adventure and Walking and Kayak Nature Adventure.
 One cool extra fee: The island has its own post office with a special Disney-themed postmark, though you'll need cash to pay for stamps.
 (Your key card will work everywhere else.)

 What Sets It Apart

 It's Disney, so you're in for a mega-themed day at the beach with family and friends.
-Happily, you don't have to spend all your time with them: the Disney Cruise Line Wave phones (glorified two-way radios that are provided free of charge onboard) also work on the island, so you can separate and still stay connected.
+Happily, you don't have to spend all your time with them.
+Disney Cruise Line Wave Phones (glorified two-way radios that are provided free of charge onboard) also work on the island, so you can separate and still stay connected.